 Standards of conduct for legislators and employees of the Legislature are dealt with under AS 24.60.
 A Select Committee on Legislative Ethics consisting of nine members (two House members, two Senate members, and five public members) implements these provisions.

-The State Constitution requires that legislators be paid an annual salary and provides that they may be paid a per diem and other allowances.
-Legislators' salaries are determined by legislation.
-Legislators receive an annual allowance for secretarial services, stationery and postage.
+The State Constitution requires that legislators receive an annual salary and provides that they may be paid a per diem and other allowances.
+The State Officers Compensation Commission recommends the salary and other compensation for legislators.
+If these recommendations are not disapproved by the legislature within 60 days the recommendations have the force of law.
+Legislators receive an annual allowance for secretarial services, stationery, and postage.
 Each member is entitled to moving expenses.

 A Legislature consists of two regular sessions which ordinarily convene annually on the third Tuesday in January.
+The Constitution of the State of Alaska provides that the legislature must adjourn from a regular session no later than 120 days it convenes (a 121 day session limit).
+By law (AS 24.05.150), the legislature must adjourn from a regular session within 90 days of convening (90 days session limit).
 A Legislature must adjourn from a regular session no later than 90 consecutive calendar days from the day it convenes, except the session may be extended once for up to 10 days by a 2/3 vote of each house.
-Special sessions are called by the Governor or by the Legislature and are limited to 30 calendar days.
+Special sessions may be called by the Governor or by the Legislature and are limited to 30 calendar days.
 The procedures for convening and organizing the first and second sessions of a Legislature are provided for by law and rule.